FlowShield/flowshield/provider/README.md

 As a service network provider program, miners can deploy network services through this program to obtain rewards.

-The program automatically finds through P 2p networking and uses PubSub mode to share its own data.
+The program automatically finds through P2P networking and uses PubSub mode to share its own data.

 Currently, websocket traffic transmission is supported.